westmarkdev/NinjaScript-Documentation-Migration/src/output/final/alphabetical_reference.md

 ---
 title: "Alphabetical Reference"
-pathName: alphabetical_reference
+pathName: /docs/alphabetical_reference
 ---

-## Definition
+## Overview

-The Alphabetical Reference provides a comprehensive list of terms and definitions related to our SDK.
+The Alphabetical Reference provides a comprehensive list of functions and objects available in NinjaScript, making it easier to locate information quickly.

+{% callout type="note" %}
+This reference index helps developers navigate through the SDK more efficiently and is a crucial resource for learning and development.
+{% /callout %}

-## Content Retrieval
+## Index

-The following script dynamically loads the content from an external HTML file:
+The index includes links to detailed descriptions and usage examples for each function and object.

 ```javascript
 $(function(){